Creates a buffer zone of specified size around or inside input geometry.

 An optional list attribute may be created, holding multiple attributes for grouped or aggregate input.

 In this example, we buffer arterial streets (shown in blue) to find address points that fall within a fixed distance of them.
+The streets data is in a UTM coordinate system, with ground units in meters.

 The arteries are routed into a Bufferer.